K01603779/Master_ReactvieServers/MessageServer/Node.js/MessageServer/README.md

 });
 ```
 #### Client
-In [client.ts](./src/Client/client.ts#L117) one has to set the url for the websocket connection and how the client will connecto to the message server :
+In [client.ts](./src/Client/client.ts#L117) one has to set the url for the WebSocket connection and how the client will connect to the message server :
 ```
 // Default location of the Node.js server const url = 'ws://localhost:8080/';